Benjamin Yeboah Sekyere: Committees

-He is part of the Works and Housing Committee and also the Poverty Reduction Strategy Committee.
-He is currently the ranking member for the Poverty Reduction Strategy Committee, also a member of Lands and Forestry Committee and also Local Government and Rural Development Committee.
+He was part of the Works and Housing Committee and also the Poverty Reduction Strategy Committee.
+He was the ranking member for the Poverty Reduction Strategy Committee, also a member of the Lands and Forestry Committee and also Local Government and Rural Development Committee.

 Philanthropy

 In 2018, he donated a school bus to the Samuel Otu Senior High School.
-He also gave 20 laptops to some SHS and about 871 uniforms to some schools in Tano South.
+He also gave 20 laptops to some SHS and about 871 uniforms to schools in Tano South.